Spotlight: Geospatial Technologies

 In short, geospatial technologies help us observe and study the Earth system and its dynamic physical and human environments.

-The Geography Department offers two certificate programs in this area, one in GIS and one in Geospatial Technologies.
+The Geography Department offers undergraduate students two certificate programs in this area, one in GIS and one in Geospatial Technologies.
 More information about each is available at the links below: